-In PhpStorm, DefinitelyTyped stubs can be configured and used as libraries, which is in particular useful in the following cases:
+In PhpStorm, DefinitelyTyped stubs can be configured and used as libraries, which is in particular helpful in the following cases:

 To improve code completion, resolve symbols for a library or a framework that is too sophisticated for PhpStorm static analysis, and add type information for such symbols.

 To resolve globally defined symbols from test frameworks.

 The example below shows a piece of code from a Node Express application where the